neverendingqs/serverless-dotenv-plugin/README.md

 [serverless/serverless#8987](https://github.com/serverless/serverless/pull/8987) changed the order of when plugins are initialized in relationship to variable resolution as part of a larger initiative outlined in [serverless/serverless#8364](https://github.com/serverless/serverless/issues/8364).
 Because of this, any env var references inside JavaScript files will now get evaluated too early in the process.

-It may be that eventually, any env var references that depend on this plugin may not get resolved because `env` variables get resolved before this plugin is intialized.
-There is an ongoing discussion at [serverless/serverless#8364 (comment)](https://github.com/serverless/serverless/issues/8364#issuecomment-787178132) about this.
+#### `serverless>=3.0.0`

+`env` variables will get resolved before this plugin is initialized.
+This means `env` variables inside `serverless.yml` can **no longer** rely on this plugin to load them from dotenv files.
+See [serverless/serverless#8364](https://github.com/serverless/serverless/issues/8364) for more details on the changes made to the Serverless Framework variables engine.

 ### Why doesn't the `basePath` or `path` options support Serverless variables?